 “I can’t wait,” Rita said, “to read this article.”

-Again, it’s an easy fix for repetitive tags, and you can use it both for "said" and other words for "said."
+Again, it’s an easy fix for repetitive tags.
 Try to stay conscious of how you’re using them, and if you find that too many of your “he said, she said”s (so to speak) are landing at the end of your dialogue, feel free to mix it up!

 5. Use description as dialogue tags

 The final way to create dialogue tags in your writing is: don’t use them at all.
 Or rather, use something else to serve the same function — specifically, description.

 Using description to indicate who’s speaking is a subtle yet powerful means of tagging your dialogue.
 Experienced writers employ this technique frequently, and anyone can do so once they understand how!
 Here’s an example of how description might be used as a dialogue tag:

 Sara gazed around the room as she paced, trailing her fingers over the furniture.
 She stopped and looked over her shoulder at Sam.
 “Are you sure this is a good idea?”

 We can clearly tell that Sara is the one talking based on the description: it’s all about her and what she’s doing.
 At the end, we also get a subject for her to address (Sam).